 By Jenny Samuels

-Jenny Samuels is on the Editorial Staff of the ACLU
+Jenny Samuels is Editorial Staff with the ACLU